Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Context-Aware Conformal Prediction

 \Method{} leverages auxiliary features in the covariate vector $x_{t}$, which encode physically-relevant information.
-These include \emph{historical lags} to model short-term dependencies, \emph{time embeddings} to represent periodic temporal patterns, and \emph{solarity} to capture daily operational cycles.
+These include \emph{historical lags} to model short-term dependencies, \emph{time embeddings} to represent periodic temporal patterns, \emph{weather forecasts} to capture atmospheric conditions driving solar generation, and \emph{solarity} to capture daily operational cycles.